-However, AFO Bulk Provisioning does not support the configuration of a configuration file on the VSP devices.
+However, Bulk Provisioning does not support applying the configuration on the VSP devices.
 For both the VSP devices and the Wireless LAN 8180, the CUG tool starts executing the user script in configuration mode and saves the configuration on exit.